andreasawenlof/pp1-final/README.md

 ## Final Thoughts and Comments
 At the start I actually had done quite a bit and realized i hadn't commit anything so i remade the project from scratch to be able to commit at the same time when doing the project and not manufacture them later on.

 I probably ended up rebuilding the project 10-20 times not being happy.
 Started with different designs, single page, multi page, single page again.
-Colors no grayscale etc. The journey has been quite long but it has been very teachable and fun in the end.
+Colors and no gray scale etc. The journey has been quite long but it has been very teachable and fun in the end.